A Local's Favourite Caves in Iceland

 Inside Langjökull ice cave

-There are 2 man-made ice caves in Langjökull glacier, Iceland's second-largest glacier: the Ice cave tunnel, which I show you in my next chapter no. 6, and the ice cave on the east side of the glacier, which you reach on a 25-minute snowmobile ride - on which you ride yourself.
+There are 2 man-made ice caves in Langjökull glacier, Iceland's second-largest glacier: the Ice cave tunnel, which I show you in my next chapter, number 6, and the ice cave on the east side of the glacier, which you reach on a 25-minute snowmobile ride - on which you ride yourself.

-An ice cave was discovered on the east side of Langjökull glacier, and then the Mountaineers of Iceland dug into the glacier and created a beautiful ice cave.
+An ice cave was discovered on the east side of Langjökull glacier, and the Mountaineers of Iceland then dug into the glacier, creating a beautiful ice cave.

 Langjökull ice cave Iceland